Public Records Requests

 Long Beach Police Department (LBPD) PRA Requests

-PRA requests specifically for the Long Beach Police Department (LBPD), including calls of service, 911 audio, video, and SB1421 / AB748 related requests should be submitted at www.longbeach.gov/pra-lbpd.
+PRA requests specifically for the Long Beach Police Department (LBPD), including calls for service, 911 audio, video, and California SB 1421 / AB 748-related requests should be submitted at www.LongBeach.gov/PRA-LBPD.

 INFORMATION ABOUT PRA REQUESTS

 The City is subject to California laws relating to public records.
-All information contained in a PRA request, including a requester's information, is considered public record, and may be subject to public inspection, pursuant to Government Code Section 6252(e).
+All information contained in a PRA request, including a requester's information, is considered public record and may be subject to public inspection pursuant to California Government Code Section 7920.530.

-All forms of communication, including emails, phone records, and written records, sent or received by City employees or elected City officials, are subject to these laws.
-Unless otherwise exempted from the provisions of the California Public Records Act, senders and receivers of City correspondence, including PRA requests, should presume that their information is a public record subject to release upon request.
+All forms of communication, including emails, phone records, and written records, sent or received by City employees or elected City officials are subject to these laws.
+Unless otherwise exempted from the provisions of the PRA, senders and receivers of City correspondence, including PRA requests, should presume that their information is a public record subject to release upon request.

-Effective January 1, 2019, SB 1421 amended sections of the Penal Code which generally made all peace officer personnel records and information confidential and exempt from disclosure, except by motion in a criminal, civil, or administrative action.
+Effective January 1, 2019, California SB 1421 amended sections of the California Penal Code which generally made all peace officer personnel records and information confidential and exempt from disclosure except by motion in a criminal, civil, or administrative action.

 - An incident regarding an officer-involved shooting at a person;